TritonDataCenter/rfd/rfd/0158/README.md

 earlier revisions of OpenFlow), NAT flows do not have to be propagated to all `vxlnat(7D)` entities.

 > XXX KEBE SAYS MORE TO COME!
+This especially includes the enumeration of
+> other possible technical solutions.

 ## Deploying `vxlnat(7D)`.